Raymond Brugère: Ambassador in Brussels

 On 23 February 1947, Brugère was to confront a Vietnamese Catholic priest, Vincent Kuu, who was to deliver a pro-independence speech at a meeting of the Christian Workers' Youth in Brussels.
 However, Kuu had been arrested at the Franco-Belgian border by the Belgian police for insufficient identity documents.
 Instead, Father Houssa replaced him, leading to a lively debate about the merits of the mission civilisatrice in Indochina.
-Brugère's friend Claudel in a letter to his son wrote that Brugère had sent an "inflammatory telegram" to Bidault concerning the "Royal Question" in Belgium about the Regent Charles who was acting as the head of state for his older brother.
+Brugère's friend Claudel in a letter to his son wrote that Brugère had sent an "inflammatory telegram" to Georges Bidault concerning the "Royal Question" in Belgium about the Regent Charles who was acting as the head of state for his older brother.
 Still unable to work effectively with Bidault, Brugère retired as ambassador in 1947.